-- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 Ensure electronic records are stored on an identified, purpose-built, secure platform MyConcern. - 2.5.3 Ensure all relevant child protection records are sent to the receiving school or establishment when a pupil moves schools in accordance with 'Keeping Children Safe in Education'
+- 2.5.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Social Care immediately. - 2.5.2 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
+It is good practice to keep concerns and referrals in a separate safeguarding file for each child. - 2.5.3 Records should include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - 2.5.4 Hardcopy safeguarding files made prior to the introduction of MyConcern (September 2019) or which are received from other schools are kept confidential and stored securely.

+Electronic records are stored on an identified, purpose-built, secure platform (e.g. MyConcern).

-(September 2020) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+2.5.5 Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2021, (page 148) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.